SanDisk Professional

-SanDisk Professional (previously G-Technology) is a brand of Western Digital that produces external storage products designed and marketed for the Macintosh, creative pro, photography and A/V markets.
+SanDisk Professional (previously G-Technology) is a brand of external storage products designed and marketed for the Macintosh, creative pro, photography and A/V markets.
 Its USB, FireWire, eSATA, SAS, SCSI Thunderbolt, and Fibre Channel systems support all levels of audio/video production.

 History

 In 2004, Medea Corporation, a manufacturer of storage systems optimized for digital content creation, was sold to Avid Technology.
 Medea co-founder Roger Mabon purchased the rights to one of Medea’s products from Avid – a two-drive RAID 0 storage system for creative professionals – and opened up his own startup company just blocks from his house in Santa Monica.

 The company sold products to a local community of audio/video creative professionals until the company made an agreement in 2006 with Apple that greatly increased placement of their products in Apple stores in the United States, and raised their revenue from $20,000 a month in 2004 to millions.

 In January 2008, Fabrik Inc. bought G-Technology for an undisclosed amount.
 That month, the company introduced the world’s first 500 GB 2.5” portable storage drive and the first 1 TB portable external storage drive at Macworld Expo.
 G-Technology announced the first family of external solid-state drives (SSD) at Macworld Expo 09.

 Hitachi Global Storage Technologies (HGST) bought Fabrik and its G-Technology brand in 2009.
 HGST in turn was bought by Western Digital in 2012.
 G-Technology is currently a line of products sold by Western Digital.

 Starting from 2021, G-Technology is rebranded by Western Digital into SanDisk Professional, while keeping G-Technology Heritage.